cjripple/DH110-SEM1F/assignment01/README.md

 ![CJC Navigation Menu Comparison on the about page versus the home page](https://user-images.githubusercontent.com/91553088/135391701-15acef60-dbe5-40b2-b857-347622e50834.jpg)

 As highlighted in the screenshot, there are numerous differences in the menu items, leading to a very confusing and inconsistent experince for the viewer.
+The banner listing the Pandemic protocols disappears as soon as a user goes into one of the inner pages.
+The user will also lose access to the "Links" section as well as the "FAQ" section in the navigation menu unless they go back.
+The "File a Complaint" button needs to be on the navigation menu for all pages, since that is what the department investigates.
+It should be consistent and easy to find that option.

+> * *Suggestion: The options in the navigation menu must be the same on all pages to provide a consistent experince.
+See the explanation above for which changes to implement.*

+#### Severity Rating for Heuristic #3 - 2

+### #5 - Error prevention